Yifeng-T/Yifeng-T.github.io/HW5.md

 ## Strategy
 I used [Tensorflow](https://github.com/tensorflow/tensorflow), which is a powerful images classification tool.
-The procedure to finish this machine learning project is:
+The procedure of this machine learning project is:
 * Overview and understand the data
 * Build an input pipepline
 * Create the model